 I can’t get my Milwaukee saw to square up to the tabletop.

 A very limited number of Milwaukee band saws have a variation in their casting that makes them impossible to square with the table using the standard mounting method.
+This issue only effects the current production Milwaukee saws and is quite rare.
 You’ll notice an extra threaded hole at the back of the table.
 Insert an additional 5/16”-18 set screw into this back hole.
 You will need to adjust both set screws up and down until you find the sweet spot resulting in the blade being perpendicular to the table surface and the saw mounted solidly.
 Fortunately, these set screws are set and forget, once you have them in place you shouldn’t need to adjust them again.
 If you need a 5/16”-18 set screw, give us a call at 541-915-2775 or send an email to email@example.com

 Will my new saw work with my old Portaband Table?

 All of our tables are compatible with a variety of saws.
 Please give us a call at 541-915-2775 or send an email to firstname.lastname@example.org and we will be happy to let you know if your current table is compatible with your new saw.
 If it is, we can email over mounting instructions.

 My saw blade is twisted/not parallel to the Miter Gauge Rails?